GENERAL PROGRAM QUESTIONS

 I’m applying for a concurrent degree.
 Do I have to fill out two applications, get two sets of recommendations, write two essays, etc.?

-While we do require separate applications, we are happy to work with you and make it as easy as possible.
+While we do require separate applications for concurrent degree programs outside of the Nicholas School, we are happy to work with you and make it as easy as possible.
 You do not need separate recommenders and you can submit the same essays.
 You only need to submit your test scores once.
+Separate applications are not required for the MEM/MF concurrrent degree program.

 Is the Nicholas School committed to diversity?